 The most frequent type of nerve block for knee pain is a Saphenous Nerve Block, which helps people suffering from several knee conditions, including those who have had complete knee replacement surgery.
 Genicular Nerve Blocks are especially beneficial for those with severe osteoarthritis.

-Spinal Cord Stimulation (SCS) and Dorsal Root Ganglion (DRG) Stimulation:
+Spinal Cord Stimulation (SCS) And Dorsal Root Ganglion (DRG) Stimulation:

 If more conservative treatments fail to relieve your pain, Neuromodulation by spinal cord stimulation may be an option.
 Spinal cord stimulation includes inserting tiny electrodes into the spine’s epidural area.
 Stimulation of the large nerve fibers blocks the smaller nerve fibers, preventing pain sensation.